22 Things You Didn’t Know About Thunderstorms

+One of the thunderstorm facts that needs to be debunked is this one.
 Experts promoted this idea long ago, before they realized that taping does nothing to strengthen windows and may even increase the potential for harm.
 (Picture giant taped-together shards of glass flying at you.)
 Covering your windows with storm shutters or plywood is the only way to prevent them from breaking.

 Metal does not “attract” lightning

 The reason people get hit when they’re talking on cell phones is that they’re distracted.

 You can touch someone who has been struck by lightning

 Despite what you may have heard, it’s safe to touch someone who has been struck by lightning.
 No electric charge remains with lightning victims, which means you won’t be electrocuted if you touch them to administer first aid.